What Is Pet Insurance? How to Protect Your Furry Friends

 Accident-only

 With an accident-only plan, you only receive coverage for vet bills relating to accidents.
-For example, if the neighbor’s dog bites your sweet pooch.
+For example, if the neighbor’s dog bites your sweet pooch, your accident-only plan can take care of the bills.
 Repairing broken bones, surgeries to remove swallowed objects, and treatments for lacerations are other common examples of covered events.

 Accident and illness